sentomarco/STM32-NUCLEO-oscilloscope/README.md

 It offers the ability to set the sampling frequency, the time between an ADC acquisition and the next one.
 At initialization, when the trigger type selected is “Default”, this parameter is set to 1kHz or 1ms.

-As from specification, the maximum range are 10Hz - 10kHz.
+As from specification, the maximum range are 10 Hz - 100 kHz.

   ![image](https://user-images.githubusercontent.com/70527145/171266747-31054d7a-1a31-4df5-910c-a6216c405b03.png)

 <b>Change the trigger level:</b>

-Can be choosen between 0 and 256, corresponding to 0 and 3.3V.
+Can be choosen between 0 and 256, corresponding to 0V and 3.3V.

 ![image](https://user-images.githubusercontent.com/70527145/171266904-0e0dd5ab-f6ff-4ec9-9b07-ec46bda2c43b.png)